1973Sobreruedas/Cuaderno-Bitacora-Linuxero-1973Sobreruedas/English/Scripts/System Update/README.md

 ## License

 This script is provided under the principles of free software.
-Feel free to use it, share it, and adapt it according to your needs.
+Feel free to use it, share it, and adapt it according to your needs.🐧